d-002/Camera-scrolling/README.md

 Used here: https://stackoverflow.com/q/67699196#67701580

-The camera follows the player, to make it stay in a area in the center of the screen.
+The camera follows the player, to make it stay in an area in the center of the screen.